-- investment returns are likely to remain relatively low during 2017/18 and beyond - returns are expected to increase along with bank rate increases - 7.5 The current economic outlook and structure of market interest rates and government debt yields have several key treasury management implications: - Investment returns are likely to remain relatively low during 2017/18 and beyond; - Borrowing interest rates have been on a generally downward trend during most of 2016 up to mid-August; they fell sharply to historically phenomenally low levels after the referendum and then even further after the MPC meeting of 4 August when a new package of quantitative easing purchasing of gilts was announced.
-Gilt yields have since risen sharply due to a rise in concerns around a 'hard Brexit', the fall in the value of sterling, and an increase in inflation expectations.
-The policy of avoiding new borrowing by running down spare cash balances, has served well over the last few years.
-However, this needs to be carefully reviewed to avoid incurring higher borrowing costs in later times when authorities will not be able to avoid new borrowing to finance capital expenditure and/or to refinance maturing debt; - There will remain a cost of carry to any new long-term borrowing that causes a temporary increase in cash balances as this position will, most likely, incur a revenue costloss - the difference between borrowing costs and investment returns.
+- 7.4 The current economic outlook and structure of market interest rates and government debt yields have several key treasury management implications: - Investment returns are likely to remain relatively low during 2018/19 but to be on a gently rising trend over the next few years; - Borrowing interest rates increased sharply after the result of the general election in June and then also after the September MPC meeting when financial markets reacted by accelerating their expectations for the timing of Bank Rate increases.
+Since then, borrowing rates have eased back again somewhat.
+Otherwise, there has been little general trend in rates during the current financial year.
+The policy of avoiding new borrowing by running down spare cash balances has served well over the last few years.
+However, this needs to be carefully reviewed to avoid incurring higher borrowing costs in the future when authorities may not be able to avoid new borrowing to finance capital expenditure and/or the refinancing of maturing debt; - There will remain a cost of carry to any new long-term borrowing that causes a temporary increase in cash balances as this position will, most likely, incur a revenue costloss - the difference between borrowing costs and investment returns.

-8.0 BORROWING STRATEGY 2017/18
+8.0 BORROWING STRATEGY 2018/19